Muscle Spasms: How to Prevent Leg Cramps

-Muscle cramps can be a painful companion on the path to your fitness goal.
+Muscle spasms like calf cramps can be a painful companion on the path to your fitness goal.
 Muscle fibers contract unexpectedly and sometimes without warning, causing pain.
 This can happen during or after exercise (and often at night).

 The most commonly affected areas are the calves, feet, and thighs.
 A muscle cramp can sneak up on anyone – from beginners to professionals.

 WHAT CAUSES LEG CRAMPS

 For a long time it was believed that fluid or mineral imbalances were the main cause of muscle cramps.
 However, to date there is no evidence on what really causes muscle cramps.
 What we know is that the cramps are connected to how the motor neurons function.

 Still, different factors might be contributing to cramps: